November

 The Langholm Working Men’s Sick Society held a special meeting to discuss its distressed finances due to the level of claims.
 It was decided to continue the society but to reduce the level of payouts.

 Railway stationmaster William Hamilton was presented with a gold watch by station traders and staff on his transfer to Caldercruix, Lanarkshire, after six and a half years in Langholm.
-His wife Sarah received a gold-mounted umbrella.
+His wife Sarah received an umbrella with a gold band on the handle.

 Sunday 28th November

-Milk vendors in Langholm have increased the price from 3 pence to 4 pence per quart.
+Milk vendors in Langholm have increased the price of milk from 3 pence to 4 pence per quart.

 Nellie Tudhope, a Sabbath School teacher at the South UF Church, was presented with a lamp by her fellow teachers on the occasion of her marriage to John Ainsworth this coming week.
-She will cease her teaching after 10 years with the best wishes of all as she begins a new home.
-It is common for women to discontinue some former activities after marriage, although the war is changing this and is also resulting in new commitments such as munitions work.
+She is ceasing her teaching after 10 years to begin a new home.
+It is common for women to discontinue employment after marriage, although the war is changing this.
 Nellie’s younger brothers Adam and John are on the front line; John was wounded on 25th September.

 Tuesday 30th November

-The town’s tailors and outfitters have decided that they need to implement price rises due to increased costs:
+The town’s tailors and outfitters have decided to implement price rises due to increased costs:

-There have been various incidents in which gelignite has been exploded in border streams to kill trout.
-When perpetrators have been caught, they have mainly been from mining districts and have initially been charged with appropriating explosives.
+There have been various incidents in which gelignite has been used in border streams to kill trout.
+When perpetrators have been caught, they have mainly been from mining districts and have been charged with appropriating explosives.